discoluc/udacityhouseprices/README.md

 ## Installation <a name="installation"></a>

+The code only uses Pandas, Numpy and Matplotlib and was tested on a Python version 3.8.8.
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+There should be no necessary  other libraries to run the code here beyond these.

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+This project was written as a part of the Udacity Data Scientist Nanodegree Programm.
+For this project the [German House Price Dataset](https://www.kaggle.com/datasets/scriptsultan/german-house-prices) from Kaggle is used .
+The author of this dataset scraped the data from Immoscout24, a german real estate marketplaze, similar to Zillow.
+The data is from July 2020.
+I am interested in answering the following focus questions with regard to the data:

+1. What is the most common sold real estate type in Germany.
+2. Which Bundesland has the highest prices.
+3. Which features pose a high impact on the real estate prices

 ## File Descriptions <a name="files"></a>